onepanelio/core-docs/docs/deployment/public/gke.md

 GKE automatically adds GPU device plugins to GPU nodes, so you do not have to set the `--gpu-device-plugins` flag.
 :::

-Populate `params.yaml` as outlined in [params documentation](../configuration/params)
+3. Populate `params.yaml` as outlined in [configuration files](../configuration/files)

-Finally, run the following command to deploy to your cluster:
+4. Finally, run the following command to deploy to your cluster:

 ```bash
 opctl apply
 ```

-Once the deployment completes, run the following command to get the external IP of Onepanel's gateway:
+5. Once the deployment completes, run the following command to get the external IP of Onepanel's gateway:

 ```bash
 kubectl get service istio-ingressgateway -n istio-system -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

-Create an A record in your DNS provider that points to the IP returned from the above command.
+6. Create an A record in your DNS provider that points to the IP returned from the above command.

 :::tip
 Note that you should use a wildcard `A` record, for example: `*.example.com` or `*.subdomain.example.com`